 3. SolarEdge Technologies

 SolarEdge Technologies (NASDAQ: SEDG) is one of the world’s largest designers and makers of solar inverters which convert renewable energies used by appliances and other electronics.
-The company has recently entered into partnerships and delivered powertrain kits in Europe, making the stock look promising.
+The company has recently entered into partnerships and delivered powertrain kits in Europe.

 Furthermore, U.S. President Joe Biden’s infrastructure plan investment will encourage the use of renewable energy and move the country away from fossil fuels which should result in the solar industry getting a nice boost.
 Great news for SolarEdge.